Linux - Create, Delete, Copy, and Move Files and Directories

 ls -l /var/log/

-To list files and directories in a different format, called a “long listing format”:
+To list files and directories in a different format, called a “long listing format”, add the -l flag as shown in the command below:

 ls -l

-This shows us more details for each entry, like the permissions for a file or directory, what user/group owns each entry, when it was last modified.
+This shows us more details for each entry, like the permissions for a file or directory, what user/group owns each entry, and when it was last modified.

 We can combine the -a and -l command-line options like this: